 - Equine therapy

 While many of these methods work to reduce stress, certain practices target this goal more heavily than others.
 Meditation, yoga and mindfulness and stress-management practices teach a person to handle stress in a healthy way.
-Stress reduction can help a person significantly reduce their risk of relapse.
+Stress reduction can help a person significantly reduce the risk of relapse.

 How To Pay For South Carolina Addiction Treatment

 When planning for treatment, many people are uncertain how they’ll pay for it.
-The good news is that many health insurance plans offer benefits that cover treatment.
+The good news is that many health insurance plans offer benefits that cover the treatment.
 In South Carolina, insurance providers may include: